lauravoineag/XMLandFragmentsTerminology/README.md

 ## Errors
 Hover over it and you will see the error "view is not constrained" (view is not restricted), which should be familiar to you from previous codelabs.
 Remember that the children of a ConstraintLayout need constraints so that the layout knows how to organize them.

-## Edit text
-- e.g the user can enter the cost of the service in the app.
-You will use an element EditText, which will allow the user to enter or modify text in an app.

 ### Add a comment
 <!-- this is a comment in XML -->